agas1911/firestick-loader/README.md

 - **Automatic Mode**

-    - Automatically continues to the next step (some intervention required)
+    - Automatically Continues To The Next Step (some intervention required)
 	- Has a Menu Option To Add Downgrade To The Task List

 - **Rooting Options**